 - Signage type (i.e. emergency or directional sign)

 - Include a photograph

 - Who did the checks

 There are software packages and companies who already provide wayfinding signage documentation programs.
 Feel free to email us if you need guidance on this.
 Another option you have, if you have a relatively small location, is to create a spreadsheet and then a set of folders on your computer system to save the related photos.

-Overtime, as signs get added and then even more get added, many locations become way over-populated with redundant and unneeded signage.
-Very often in fact, the location can become a maze of confused signs and these signs can end up doing more harm than good.
+Over time, as signs get added and then, even more, get added, many locations become way over-populated with redundant and unneeded signage.
+Very often, in fact, the location can become a maze of confusing signs and these signs can end up doing more harm than good.